MustaphaAwwal/AnsibleLaravel/README.md

    ```

 2. Set the IP address of the slave node in the `hostname` file.
 Ensure that you have the necessary network connectivity and SSH access to the slave node.
+3. change the domainname setting in the laravel.conf file to your own domaninname

-3. Configure the MySQL variables in the `mysql/vars/main.yml` file according to your environment requirements.
+4. Configure the MySQL variables in the `mysql/vars/main.yml` file according to your environment requirements.

 4. Run the Ansible playbook to initiate the deployment:
    ```